charlesportwoodii/www.erianna.com/content/amd-ryzen2-pci-passthrough-vfio-libvirt-ubuntu1804-windows10.md

 ### Identical Graphics Cards (WIP)

 If you're using identical graphics cards, your setup will differ slightly.
 Take for instance the following 2 cards.
-Even though the manufacturer's are different the vendor ids are the same, so we need to find another way to split them out.
+Even though the manufacturer's are different the vendor ids are the same, so we need to split them out by PCI Group

 ```
 IOMMU Group 16 08:00.0 VGA compatible controller [0300]: Advanced Micro Devices, Inc. [AMD/ATI] Ellesmere [Radeon RX 470/480/570/570X/580/580X] [1002:67df] (rev e7)